ogazitt/saasmaster/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+You need to run the SaaSMaster-API back-end to have the SPA function correctly.

 ### `npm test`